Liturgical colours: Roman Rite

-On more solemn days, i.e. festive, more precious, sacred vestments may be used, even if not of the colour of the day.
-Such vestments may, for instance, be made from cloth of gold or cloth of silver.
-Moreover, the Conference of Bishops may determine and propose to the Apostolic See adaptations suited to the needs and culture of peoples.
+On solemnities, more precious vestments may be used, even if not exactly of the colour of the day.
+Such vestments may, for instance, be made from cloth of gold, silver, yellow, or golden brown.
+Moreover, the Conference of Bishops may determine and propose to the Holy See adaptations suited to the needs and culture of peoples.

+There is no obligatory colour to be used for funerals, Requiem Masses, and Offices for the Dead, with either violet or, where it is the practice, black used.

-Ritual Masses are celebrated in their proper colour or in white or in a festive colour.
+Ritual Masses are celebrated in their proper colour or in white or in another festive colour.
 Masses for Various Needs, on the other hand, are celebrated in the colour proper to the day or the season or in violet if they bear a penitential character.
 Votive Masses are celebrated in the colour suited to the Mass itself or even in the colour proper to the day or the season.